 9. Choose your words carefully

 Make your titles quick, snappy and attention-grabbing.
 Yes, it’s good to get your keyword or keyphrase in there to increase your SEO chances, but short power words create a simple way for your user to feel like the title was written just for them, and more likely to engage with what you’re saying and increase website engagement.

 Not only are we often restricted in how many characters or words we can say (think 140/280 characters in a Tweet), you want a power word that sums up the exact emotion you’re trying to convey whilst keeping your words short to help with your overall post reading score and conversion.

 Going back to the earlier point that people like to follow the pack and do what everyone else is doing, testimonials simply reinforce that fact.
 By putting testimonials throughout your website, you’re confirming that you’re a safe bet in language and words that your users resonate with.

 People may not always listen to what you’re saying, but when presented with a testimonial, they’re more likely to believe it as it’s social ‘proof’, it’s supportive evidence as you make your case.

 Whilst, not every person will respond to every Neuromarketing tactic the same way, it can strongly HEIGHTEN your chances to Increase Website Engagement.
 This list is only a short one with a handful of steps you can take.

 I love Neuromarketing, I find it fascinating stuff and I’ve seen it work REALLY well for some of my clients.
 That’s why when I make websites or improve existing ones, I do so using my Neuromarketing knowledge.
 Basically, I’ve done the research and reading so you don’t have to.
-I’ll likely write more guides so come back again to see them.

 I build websites for people to actually USE, not just sit there and look pretty.
 If you’d like me to do the same for you, get in touch with me.